system of poultry management varies from country to country. this post is designed to teach a practical guide to systems of poultry management.

 disadvantages of battery systems of poultry management

 1. battery system is expensive to build the house and buy the cages.

-2. The eggs may break if slope of mesh is too step.
+2. The eggs may break if the slope of the mesh is too steep.

-3. There is high labour cost to run this system of poultry management .
+3. There is a high labour cost to run this system of poultry management.